Super Images -- A New 2D Perspective on 3D Medical Imaging Analysis: Experimental Setup

-For our experiments, we used two NVIDIA RTX A6000 (48GB) GPUs, and the implementation was done utilizing the PyTorch library.
-We ran all the experiments for 100 epochs.
-An AdamW optimizer with the initial learning rate of 0.001, and weight decay of 0.00001 was used, and a cosine annealing schedule that starts with the initial learning rate, decreasing it to the base learning rate of 0.00001, and resetting it after every 25 epochs was chosen to control the learning rate.
-The batch size was set to 4, 8, and 16 depending on the architecture and dataset.
-The evaluation metric was primarily a dice similarity coefficient (DSC), and additional precision and recall were also calculated.
+We used a single NVIDIA RTX A6000 GPU for our experiments, and the implementation was done using the PyTorch library.
+We ran all the experiments for 100 epochs (both random initialization and finetuning).
+Pretraining was performed for 300 epochs.
+An AdamW optimizer with the initial learning rate of 0.001 and weight decay of 1e-5 was used, and a cosine annealing schedule that starts with the initial learning rate, decreasing it to the base learning rate of 1e-5 and resetting it after every 25 epochs were chosen to control the learning rate.
+The batch size was set to 2 for the HECKTOR dataset.
+The dice similarity coefficient (DSC) was chosen as the primary evaluation metric, and additional 95\% Hausdorff distance (HD95), precision, and recall were also calculated.
+Since we claim that the 2D approach is less costly, the number of parameters (in M) and FLOPs (in G) are also provided for all the experiments/models. $k$-fold cross-validation was utilized for all the experiments, and their mean values are listed in Section~\ref{sec:results}.